 He frowned a little in response.
 “I don’t think so?”

 “Told him you even once voted democrat?”

-I tap my chin with a gloved finger in exaggerated contemplation.
+I tapped my chin with a gloved finger.
 “The mystery deepens.”

-He seems slightly unsettled, not being in on the joke.
-I like that.
-It puts us on more equal footing.
+“Uh…” He seemed unsettled, not being in on the joke.
+I liked that.
+It put us on a more equal footing.

-With that, I lead him up the porch stairs and into the house.
+With that, I led him up the porch stairs and into the house.

 Copyright © 2018 by Navessa Allen